mimnets/docker/first-flask-webaap/readme.md

 ## Dev Steps

-docker run -it ubuntu bash</br> [](If you wants to access the app outside the host machine then: docker run -it -p 5000:500 ubuntu bash) apt-get update</br>
+docker run -it ubuntu bash</br> (If you wants to access the app outside the host machine then: docker run -it -p 5000:500 ubuntu bash) apt-get update</br>

 export DEBIAN_FRONTEND=noninteractive</br>